In its 10th year, the Deloitte Global Millennial and Gen Z Survey reveals two generations pushing for social change and accountability

-The COVID-19 pandemic has heightened young people’s uncertainty about their financial futures.
+The COVID-19 pandemic has heightened millennials and Gen Zs’s uncertainty about their financial futures.
 Two-thirds of all respondents say they “often worry or get stressed” about their financial situations.
 The same number say that the pandemic has caused them to reassess and alter their financial goals.

 Looking ahead, only 36% of millennials and 40% of Gen Zs believe their personal financial situations will improve by 2022.

-While personal financial concerns increasingly are on young people’s minds, so is wealth inequality as a larger societal issue.
+While personal financial concerns increasingly are on their minds, so is wealth inequality as a larger societal issue.
 Two-thirds of millennials (69%) and Gen Zs (66%) surveyed think wealth and income is distributed unequally throughout society.